“Pimping” and “pandering” are two distinct crimes in California law—though they are closely related and are often charged together.

 See also Penal Code 672 PC – Offenses for which no fine prescribed; fine authorized in addition to imprisonment. (“Upon a conviction for any crime punishable by imprisonment in any jail or prison, in relation to which no fine is herein prescribed, the court may impose a fine on the offender not exceeding one thousand dollars ($1,000) in cases of misdemeanors or ten thousand dollars ($10,000) in cases of felonies [such as pimping or pandering], in addition to the imprisonment prescribed.”)

-See also Penal Code 290 PC – Sex offender registration act. (“(b) Every person described in subdivision (c), for the rest of his or her life while residing in California, or while attending school or working in California, as described in Sections 290.002 and 290.01, shall be required to register with the chief of police of the city in which he or she is residing, or the sheriff of the county if he or she is residing in an unincorporated area or city that has no police department, and, additionally, with the chief of police of a campus of the University of California, the California State University, or community college if he or she is residing upon the campus or in any of its facilities, within five working days of coming into, or changing his or her residence within, any city, county, or city and county, or campus in which he or she temporarily resides, and shall be required to register thereafter in accordance with the Act. (c) The following persons shall be required to register: Any person who, since July 1, 1944, has been or is hereafter convicted in any court in this state or in any federal or military court of . . . subdivision (b) of Section 266h [pimping a minor], subdivision (b) of Section 266i [pandering a minor] . . . .”)
+See also Penal Code 290 PC – Sex offender registration act. (“(b) Every person described in subdivision (c), while residing in California, or while attending school or working in California, as described in Sections 290.002 and 290.01, shall be required to register with the chief of police of the city in which he or she is residing, or the sheriff of the county if he or she is residing in an unincorporated area or city that has no police department, and, additionally, with the chief of police of a campus of the University of California, the California State University, or community college if he or she is residing upon the campus or in any of its facilities, within five working days of coming into, or changing his or her residence within, any city, county, or city and county, or campus in which he or she temporarily resides, and shall be required to register thereafter in accordance with the Act. (c) The following persons shall be required to register: Any person who, since July 1, 1944, has been or is hereafter convicted in any court in this state or in any federal or military court of . . . subdivision (b) of Section 266h [pimping a minor], subdivision (b) of Section 266i [pandering a minor] . . . .”)

 6 Judicial Council of California Criminal Jury Instructions (“CALCRIM”) 1150 – Pimping (Pen.
 Code, § 266h). (“The defendant is charged [in Count ] with pimping [in violation of Penal Code section 266h].
 To prove that the defendant is guilty of pimping, the People must prove that: 1 The defendant knew that <insert name> was a prostitute; [AND] <Alternative 2A—money earned by prostitute supported defendant> [2.
 The (money/proceeds) that <insert name> earned as a prostitute supported defendant, in whole or in part(;/.)] <Alternative 2B—money loaned by house manager supported defendant> [2.
 Money that was (loaned to/advanced to/charged against) <insert name> by a person who (kept/managed/was a prostitute at) the house or other place where the prostitution occurred, supported the defendant in whole or in part(;/.)] <Alternative 2C—defendant asked for payment> [2.
 The defendant asked for payment or received payment for soliciting prostitution customers for <insert name>(;/.)] <Give element 3 when defendant charged with pimping a minor.> [AND 3 <insert name> was a minor (over the age of 16 years/under the age of 16 years) when (he/she) engaged in the prostitution.]”)